Taylor-Brandon/Rock-Paper-Scissors-Game/README.md

 This project is released under the MIT License.
 For more details, please refer to the [MIT License](./LICENSE).

 # Acknowledgements
+A special thanks to Columbia University Bootcamps for providing the educational material as well as the inspiration and criteria for this project!

 # Support

 # Version History